 - Lemon juice

-- Preparing the pork belly for roasting: Score the skin with a very sharp knife.
+- Pork Roast Prep: Score the skin with a very sharp knife.
 Place the meat in a large pot with water, salt, whole peppercorns, and bay leaves.
 Boil for about 45 minutes to an hour.
 Remove from the heat and drain, placing in a large bowl lined with a paper towel.
 Once the meat has cooled down, refrigerate uncovered for at least 24 hours.
 Refrigerating the meat will help to draw out any remaining moisture.
 Remove from the refrigerator and bring back to room temperature prior to roasting in the oven.

-- For the pork roast: Preheat oven between 220-240C.
+- Roast Pork Crackling: Preheat oven between 220-240C (425-475F or gas mark 7-9).
 Rub oil and plenty of salt into the scored skin, really getting it into the slits of the score marks.
 The fat under the skin will react to the salt and that is what makes the skin puff up and crisp up.
-Roast in the oven for 20 minutes and then bring the temperature down to 160C and roast for another 10 minutes.
+Roast in the oven for 20 minutes and then bring the temperature down to 160C (325F or gas mark 3) and roast for another 10 minutes.
 Remove from the oven and let the meat rest for 20 minutes.

-- For the kale & quinoa salad: While the pork belly is roasting in the oven, blanch the chopped kale in hot salted water for about 4-5 minutes.
+- Kale & Quinoa Salad: While the pork belly is roasting in the oven, blanch the chopped kale in hot salted water for about 4-5 minutes.
 Drain thoroughly.
 Add to a large serving bowl together with the roasted almonds and avocado chunks.

 - Bring a medium-sized pot of water to a boil.
 Once boiling, add the quinoa in and cook for about 15 minutes.
 Once done, drain thoroughly and add to the serving bowl.
 Season with a bit of salt and pepper.
 Dress with balsamic vinegar, olive oil, and about 1 tablespoon of freshly squeezed lemon juice.
 Mix around until well combined.
 Top with feta cheese.

-- For the dipping sauce: Add all the ingredients together in a small bowl and mix well.
+- Dipping sauce: Add all the ingredients together in a small bowl and mix well.

 - Serve for the family and/or friends and enjoy!